mastermercury18/path-quantum/README.md

-# 🧬 Quantum-Guided Apoptosis Pathway Selector
+# 🧬 Quantum-Enhanced Cell Signaling Pathway Optimizer

 **Harnessing Quantum Optimization with Perceval to Model and Evaluate Protein Cascades for Cancer Suppression**